ketakopter/spq/README.md

 Also, the definition of physical quantities and units should be easy.
 The json file defining the defaults was easy to prepare and extending it is immediate.

+SPQ allows to have definitions for each application.
+It is **not** meant to be a library that handles all the imaginable units.
+The functionalities allow to have independent definitions, that are best tailored for each application.

 SPQ is **not** intended to be a full-fledged physical quantities library, like when you multiply a length by a force you get a torque (or an energy...).
 Doing that would need to define relationships between physical quantities, define how operators work, and it would over-complicate the library for